EnzymeAD/Enzyme.jl/docs/src/faq.md

 ## [Runtime Activity](@id faq-runtime-activity)

 When computing the derivative of mutable variables, Enzyme also needs additional temporary storage space for the corresponding derivative variables.
-If an argument `tmp` is marked as Const, Enzyme does not have any temporary storage space for the derivatives!
+If an argument `tmp` is marked as `Const`, Enzyme does not have any temporary storage space for the derivatives!

 Enzyme will error when they detect these latter types of situations, which we will refer to as `activity unstable`.
 This term is chosen to mirror the Julia notion of type-unstable code (e.g. where a type is not known at compile time).
 If an expression is activity unstable, it could either be constant, or active, depending on data not known at compile time.
 For example, consider the following: